ungoogled-software/ungoogled-chromium-wiki/faq.md

 ### macOS

-This applies to version `55.0.2883.95`.
-In case you're using a different version, make sure to edit the command accordingly.

 1. [Download the latest Google Chrome for macOS (.dmg file)](https://dl.google.com/chrome/mac/stable/GGRO/googlechrome.dmg)
-2. Put the downloaded `Google Chrome.app` and ungoogled-chromium's `Chromium.app` in the same folder
+2. Open `Google Chrome.app` at least once.
 3. Run the following command in the Terminal:

-`cp -R Google\ Chrome.app/Contents/Versions/55.0.2883.95/Google\ Chrome\ Framework.framework/Libraries/WidevineCdm Chromium.app/Contents/Versions/55.0.2883.95/Chromium\ Framework.framework/Libraries/`
+`cp -R ~/Library/Application\ Support/Google/Chrome/WidevineCDM ~/Library/Application\ Support/Chromium/WidevineCdm`

-Note that there is no slash after `WidevineCdm`.
+Note that there are no slashes after `WidevineCdm`.

 ## How do I get the Namespace Sandbox to work on Linux?